March brings perfect lineup for heart health concern

 KANSAS CITY, Mo.
-(FOX4KC/WDAF) — Cheers to basketball, but your body may not actually be celebrating the beer that often goes along with the games.
+(WDAF) — Cheers to basketball, but your body may not actually be celebrating the beer that often goes along with the games.

 Friday, it was all about having fun with some adult beverages in the Power and Light District before the Men’s Big 12 Championship Tournament tips off.